How to Make a Real Estate Proposal (+Examples & Templates)

 4) Management proposals

-Submitted by property managers, these detail the services offered to maintain and manage a property effectively, outlining costs and management strategies.
+Submitted by property managers, these detail the services offered to maintain and manage a property effectively, such as utilities providers or lease administration software, outlining costs and management strategies.

 2) Tailor the content to your audience